 “Having worked across the NHS for almost 25 years, I strongly believe that technology plays a crucial role in the delivery of safe, patient-centric and scalable care.
 Interruptions to the tried-and-tested model of cancer care delivery, centred on in-person consultations between patient and clinician, will have ripple effects as the UK comes tentatively out of lockdown.
 So now, more than ever before, health systems need to adapt their services in a cost-effective manner to provide better - and, in some cases, remote - care to patients whilst protecting both patients and clinicians from this pandemic.

 Cancer is an extremely complex disease, one which ideally receives consistent, scheduled treatment with minimal disruption.
-With Careology Professional, clinicians now have access to a level of real-time health data which has the power to improve clinical outcomes by facilitating early intervention, transform the patient experience and drive a more efficient model of service provision.”
+With Careology Professional, clinicians now have access to a level of health data which has the power to improve clinical outcomes by facilitating early intervention, transform the patient experience and drive a more efficient model of service provision.”

 Careology Professional extends the existing platform which allows patients to monitor their own health and better equips them to be more in control of their treatment.
 The business was founded by Fitbug creator, Paul Landau, who is using his 15 years of health tech experience to help patients navigate this daunting time, after his wife was diagnosed with cancer.